-- Section 3.1, "Configure a WebLogic Domain" - Section 3.2, "Configure ODI Studio, Repositories, and the Standalone Agent" - Section 3.3, "Configure Java EE Components"
+- Section 3.1, "Configuring a WebLogic Domain" - Section 3.2, "Configuring ODI Studio, Repositories, and the Standalone Agent" - Section 3.3, "Configuring Java EE Components"

-3.1 Configure a WebLogic Domain
+3.1 Configuring a WebLogic Domain

 You must configure managed servers in your ODI domain to work with the Oracle Data Integrator Java EE components.
 The Oracle Fusion Middleware Configuration Wizard can be used to automate many of these tasks.
-Once the domain has been configured, see the following for additional information:
+Once the domain has been configured, see "Verifying the ODI Installation" to verify that the domain has been properly configured.